Chapter Nine: John Tayloe III Comes to Town

 The board promptly presented their case to the administration.
 In a letter to Secretary of State Timothy Pickering, likely written by Thornton, the board welcomed an investigation and assured him that it would embarrass Hadfield.
 He was a young man of taste, but "extremely deficient in practical knowledge as an architect."
 The bulk of the long letter detailed his insubordinate refusal to give the board his elevation of the Executive office that President Washington had signed.

-In the draft of the letter not sent to Pickering, he also explained why Hadfield suggested design changes.
-He had told him that the over all plan for the Capitol was set.
-But at the same time, Hadfield saw that Thornton and Hoban were undoing Hallet's mistakes and restoring Thornton's original design.
+Indeed, according to Thornton, Hadfield made his design because he saw that Thornton and Hoban were undoing Hallet's mistakes and restoring Thornton's original design.
 Hadfield mistook that as an invitation to suggest design changes.
 Thornton added the otherwise uncorroborated story that after quitting in late June 1796, Hadfield got his job back only after apologizing for attacking Thornton's plan, admitting his envy and vicious motives and promising to follow Thornton’s orders.
 Thornton did not make a fair copy of his draft and send it to the secretary of state.(29)

-Thornton was comfortable making broad claims to correspondents in England but, while he would become bolder, in the spring of 1798, he seemed careful and vague about claiming a mastery of architecture to those who could assess what was going on first hand.
-Face to face, Thornton celebrated his amateur status.
+Thornton was comfortable making broad claims in drafts of never sent letters and to correspondents in England about his architectural genius.
+However, face to face, he celebrated his amateur status.
 At the end of May 1798, a young Polish poet, Count Julian Niemcewicz, came to celebrate America.
 He toured the federal city and met its leading men.
 Law told him to see Hadfield who showed him the Capitol.
 Then Niemcewicz met Thornton.
 He left this impression in a diary style memoir: Thornton "told me himself that it is not long since he had begun to study architecture and it was while he was taking lessons that he made his plan of the Capitol.
 Should one be surprised that it is bad?
 In building an edifice so costly and so important could they not have brought over one of the more celebrated architects of Europe, or at least asked them for a plan?"(30)

 Footnotes for Chapter Ten: